 The FWC has a general power to order a party to pay the legal costs of another party where (i) the applicant’s claim (or the other party’s response to the claim) was vexatious or without reasonable cause, and (ii) it should have been reasonably apparent to the party that its position in the proceedings had no reasonable prospect of success.

 The Federal Circuit Court or Federal Court of Australia has similar powers to make an order of costs in favour of the successful party for claims arising out of the FW Act.

 The FWC has additional powers to award costs in respect of particular proceedings.
 For example, the FWC may award costs in respect of an unfair dismissal claim against a party if their unreasonable act of omission in relation to their conduct in the proceedings caused the other party to incur costs.

 There are similar limitations on the court’s power to award costs in matters arising under the FW Act (such as a general protections’ claim).

-In claims for breach of contract, successful parties may receive a costs award in their favour on an indemnity or party/party basis for claims made in the state, territory or federal Court (see 8.1 Wrongful Dismissal Claims).
+In claims for breach of contract, successful parties may receive a costs award in their favour on an indemnity or party/party basis for claims made in the state, territory or federal courts (see Wrongful Dismissal Claims).